-- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 3 councillors to be given to the Clerk in accordance with standing order 9. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.
+- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least ( ) councillors to be given to the Proper Officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.